Gautam9981/CAD/README.md

 Day 15 (7/1/25)

 Now that sketch will show up in the GUI, once it is loaded.
 It is a very basic pane, I will include more functionality later on.
 I have also created a .exe file of the application, using launch4j (.jar, then .exe).
 I also created a .tar.gz file for MacOS and Linux Users, so that they can run the files using a run script (in .sh).
 Unless you are a developer, please ignore the compilation.txt instructions

+Day 16 (7/7/25)

+Today, we refactored and added comments to the code to provide some form of documentation of the function and what it does and need (concluded a multi-day effort)

 Instructions for Running the program:

 For Windows:
-1. Get the JDK (Download a JDK from Oracle or Adoptium) and install it
+1. Get the JDK (Adoptium) and install it
 2. Download the .exe file
 3. Run the .exe file (If you see this message: "Windows protected your PC — Microsoft Defender SmartScreen prevented an unrecognized app from starting…", Click "More info".
 Then click "Run anyway".)

 For MacOS/Linux/FreeBSD:
-1. Download JDK (Oracle or Adoptium), and install it
+1. Download JDK, and install it
 2. Download the .tar.gz file
 3. give the run.sh execution permissions (may do chmod +x run.sh for full execution, or chmod 744 run.sh; For safest use, calculate the number, then do chmod (your number) run.sh)
 4. Run it (./run.sh) (Note: for FreeBSD, change the shebang line (#!/bin/bash) to (#!/bin/sh))